How to Enable Kiosk Mode on Your VR Device

 Most VR & AR headset manufacturers provide a way to put devices in Kiosk Mode.
 However, it’s not always very simple or intuitive to make this shift.
 In many cases, shifting into VR Kiosk Mode requires individual, manual, and technical adjustments.

-Kiosk Mode vs. Multi-App Launcher
+Kiosk Mode vs. Custom Launcher

 HTC VIVE Focus 3 Kiosk Mode